| About | Instagram | FB | LinkedIn | Spotify | Toss a coin to your

 - You’ll be given multiple case studies/situations, and some possible actions that can be taken in response to the situation.
 You have to judge if the actions are appropriate/inappropriate, but it’s all MCQ so don’t worry.

 - The SJT is very basic, just stick to your everyday morals and you should do okay.
 Going with your gut instinct is probably the best way to do the SJT, because the more you psychoanalyse the question, the more uncertain you’ll get.

-- Don’t bother comparing answers with your friends, no one really knows what the ‘correct answer’ is so you’ll only freak yourself out more if you think too much about the SJT after it’s over.
+- And don’t bother comparing answers with your friends, no one really knows what the ‘correct answer’ is so you’ll only freak yourself out more if you think too much about the SJT after it’s over.

-This is the official link to my school’s FAQ for Med admission, which lightly touches on all aspects of the admission process. 🙂
+This is the official link to my school’s FAQ for Med admission, which provides a great overview of the admission process and timeline. 🙂